Allex-Nik/authentication_system/README.md

 # Authentication System

 This project is an authentication system built with Kotlin, Ktor, and PostgreSQL.
-It allows users to register, log in, update their account information, and delete their account.
+It allows users to register, log in, update their account information, log out, and delete their account.
 The system uses JWT tokens for secure authentication.

 ## Features
 - User Registration